 Q: Why does Rancho Mission Viejo inventory affect Ladera Ranch demand?

-Q: Does RMV inventory matter if my home isn’t competing directly with RMV listings?
+Q: Does RMV inventory matter if my Ladera Ranch home is not competing directly with RMV listings?

 A: Yes.
-Buyer expectations are shaped by every option they have already toured, not just the homes on your street, which quietly resets price tolerance and commitment speed.
+Buyer expectations are shaped by every option they have already toured, not just the homes on your street.
+A buyer who tours three newer Esencia or Rienda homes before visiting your Terramor or Flintridge listing recalibrates what $1.2 million should deliver in layout quality and finishes.
+That recalibration quietly resets price tolerance and commitment speed.

 Buyers Compare Markets Before They Choose Homes